Design, waterproofing, and mass production of the 3-inch PMT frontend system of JUNO: Acceptance Test of Potted PMTs

 \subsection{Acceptance Criteria}

-The characterization of bare PMTs was conducted at the factory of Hainan Zhanchuang Photonics Technology Co., Ltd (HZC)~\cite{HZCnewfactory}, as noted in Ref.~\cite{Cao:2021wrq}.
+As stated in Sec.~\ref{sec.intro}, the bare PMTs were characterized in HZC.
 The primary objective of the acceptance tests was to verify the functionality of each PMT following waterproof potting.
 Consequently, three main performance parameters were established as acceptance criteria, based on experimental requirements detailed in Table~\ref{tab-criteria}.
 The consistency of the working HV is a crucial parameter because groups of potted PMTs share the same HV.
 When the average gain for each group of PMTs is $3\times10^6$, the gain of each PMT should should range between $2\times10^6$ and $5\times10^6$.
 The SPE resolution of each PMT must be less than 45\%, and the dark count rate (DCR) must be lower than 3~kHz.